AnastasiaPsarou/RouteRL-Karma/Readme.md

 `network_analysis` directory contains the selected network, along with analyses of its key characteristics, as well as scripts and plots that illustrate the reasoning behind its selection.
 The network was chosen because it effectively demonstrates the trade-off between route length and capacity: **Route 0** is the shortest but becomes congested quickly, **Route 1** is slightly longer yet offers greater capacity with two lanes, and **Route 2** is significantly longer, however provides the highest capacity with five lanes.

-The `routerl_karma` directory contains an updated version of the [RouteRL](https://github.com/COeXISTENCE-PROJECT/RouteRL) framework, in which each agent’s actions involve selecting both a **route** and a **departure time**.
+The `routerl_karma_parallel_env` directory contains an updated version of the [RouteRL](https://github.com/COeXISTENCE-PROJECT/RouteRL) framework, in which each agent’s actions involve selecting both a **route** and a **departure time**.
 To accommodate this MultiDiscrete action space, this version employs the **Parallel API** from the PettingZoo library instead of the **AEC API** used in the original RouteRL implementation.
 Furthermore, it introduces **monetary pricing** and **karma-based mechanisms** within the route choice context.

+The `routerl_aec_environment` contains a version of the [RouteRL](https://github.com/COeXISTENCE-PROJECT/RouteRL) framework, where agents are assigned an income value, and travel route costs are incorporated into the reward function based on each agent’s Value of Time (VoT).

 `scenarios` folder the different scenarios that are going to be tested during the work.
 Specifically,